Klnder/Klnder/README.md

 <h2 align="center">Who am I ?</h2>

-:computer: Just finish NorthCoders Full stack bootcamp in November 2023
+:computer: Just finish NorthCoders Full stack bootcamp in November 2023, where I learn fundamentals of developing full stack PERN application (PostGresql, Express, React, Node)

-:computer: Finish Tech educators Full Stack bootcamp in May, where I learn all the basics of developing a full stack MERN application
+:computer: Finish Tech educators Full Stack bootcamp in May, where I learn all the basics of developing a full stack MERN application (MongoDB, Express, React, Node)

 :mortar_board: Graduated in 2018 at ISEN in France with engineering degree.
-Learn basics of multiple langages of development and get some experiences working in Tech companies.
+Learn fundamentals of multiple langages of development and get some experiences working in Tech companies such as Sopra Steria and Orange.

 <h2 align="center">Skills<h2>